 With the aid of positioning blocks in the input coordinate system, the user defines the position of the tool and therefore the position of the tool coordinate system.

-If miscellaneous function M128 is active, the orientation of the tool coordinate system depends on the tool's current angle of inclination.
-Tool angle of inclination in the machine coordinate system:
+If the TCPM function or miscellaneous function M128 is active, the orientation of the tool coordinate system depends on the tool's current angle of inclination.